metaplex-foundation/js-examples/getting-started-react-esbuild/README.md

 6. **Update your `package.json`.**

-   Add the following script in your `package.json` file.
+   Add the following scripts to your `package.json` file.

    ```diff
    "scripts": {